2025-02-05

 Check Your Products (Important)

-Even if avocado oil itself is moderate risk,
+Even if avocado oil itself is moderate risk, your skincare product may contain multiple pore-clogging ingredients.
+That's what actually causes breakouts.

 FAQ